SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-or a bunch of relative forecast such as average expected return of a and b is around c's. a's expected return shold be lower than b's
+It is also easily to incorporate a bunch of relative forecast such as average expected return of a and b is around c's. a's expected return shold be lower than b's

 $$
 \begin{aligned}